anttiharju/relcheck/docs/README.md

 ## Why

 This tool was developed alongside and mainly for https://github.com/anttiharju/vmatch.
 Idea is to have `vmatch` to be as linted as possible to make maintaining the project a breeze.
-Additionally the tooling built to support it will make my future projects easier to work on, allowing me to mostly focus on functionality without existing things breaking while I refactor the projects to my will
+Additionally the tooling built to support it will make my future projects easier to work on, allowing me to mostly focus on functionality without existing things breaking while I refactor the projects to my will.